Newport Pier

 The Newport Pier is one of two municipal piers in the city of Newport Beach, California.
 The pier replaced the McFadden Wharf (1888-1939) and the site is registered as California Historical Landmark number 794.
-It is 1,032 feet (314.6 m) long.
+It is 1,032 feet (314.6 m) long, built to a water depth of 25 feet.
 The other ocean pier on the Balboa Peninsula is the Balboa Pier.

 McFadden Wharf

 The original pier was known as McFadden Wharf when it was completed in the summer of 1888 by local landowners James and Robert McFadden.
 The wharf served as a shipping connection for the McFaddens to offload lumber, hides and other merchandise.
 In 1890, they connected it to the Santa Ana and Newport Railway for commercial transport into Orange, San Bernardino, and Riverside Counties.
 The McFaddens sold the site in 1902 to W.S.
 Collins, who began to transform the area for residential and recreational use.
 The expansion of the Los Angeles passenger railway system to the wharf in 1905 catalyzed the development of the city of Newport Beach as a tourist destination.

 In 1922, the pier was remodeled by the City of Newport and remained a shipping terminus until 1939 when it was destroyed in a hurricane.